 Each TO shall provide a resilient Datalink to interface with The Company Datalink, in line with Good Industry Practice.

-The specification of the TO Datalink infrastructure, its level of resiliency, supporting services and facilities shall be included in that TO’s Services Capability Specification.
+The specification of the TO Datalink infrastructure, its level of resiliency, supporting services and facilities shall be included in that TO’s Services Capability Specification which as a minimum include a mains independence period of up to 72 hours (or such longer period as agreed between the TO and The Company) from the start of a Total Shutdown or Partial Shutdown.
+For OFTOs please refer to STC Section K and STCP 04-6 (Offshore Datalink Functional Specification for Telecontrol Communication Interface).

 The Company shall provide a resilient Datalink to interface with each TO’s Datalink, in line with Good Industry Practice.